 For parents, the list of holiday preparations is brutally long—from shopping and baking to tree-trimming and hall-decking.
 Phew!
-By the time we’re done, not a few of us are longing to don the PJs and curl up with the kids in the TV’s warm glow—to laugh, or even shed a sentimental tear.
-Here’s a list of cinema classics, old and new, that never fail to bring the jolly.
+By the time we’re done, many of us are longing to don the PJs and curl up with the kids in the TV’s warm glow—to laugh, or even shed a sentimental tear.
+Here are seven of the best holiday movies, old and new, that never fail to bring the jolly.
 Sit back and pass the popcorn!

 * * *

 A modern classic, Elf is pure goofy fun.
 It features six-foot-three comic weapon Will Ferrell donning yellow tights and a pointy chapeau to play Buddy the elf.
 Buddy, as a wee babe, escapes from his orphanage crib, crawling into Santa’s sack—only to find himself at the North Pole, where he grows up believing himself (despite his size) to be an elf.